i Transfer pricing generally

 Transfer pricing adjustments proposed by the IRS typically propose a decrease in the value of the imported goods (which would result in a refund of duties to the importer).
 This is the opposite of what the customs agency, US Customs and Border Protection (CPB), typically proposes (i.e., higher import prices and therefore duties).
 In general, CPB will accept adjustments resulting in a refund of duties to the importer if certain criteria are met, for example, that a written transfer pricing determination policy has been adopted prior to importation and the policy takes into account Section 482 of the Code.
 CPB also encourages importers to report adjustments using its reconciliation programme, which allows for initial pricing to be provided to CPB with the understanding that it may be subject to change.

-Cross-border transactions in general will remain a high priority for scrutiny and tax enforcement in the US.
-Transfer pricing is probably the highest priority issue within this general category of transactions.
-The IRS has already identified one type of transfer pricing transaction (in-bound distributors) as a formal campaign audit issue but has also indicated that transfer pricing generally is a top enforcement issue.
+Cross-border transactions in general will remain a high priority for scrutiny and tax enforcement in the United States.
+Transfer pricing is probably the highest-priority issue within this general category of transactions.
+The IRS has already identified one type of transfer pricing transaction (inbound distributors) as a formal campaign audit issue but has also indicated that transfer pricing generally is a top enforcement issue.36

-1 Thomas Humphreys is a partner and Edward Froelich is of counsel at Morrison & Foerster LLP.
+1 Edward Froelich is of counsel and Jessica Stern is an associate at Morrison & Foerster LLP.

 3 IRC Section 482.